oufuzhao/oufuzhao.github.io/_pages/about.md

 - Major in Computer Technology, Guangzhou University, School of Computer Science and Cyber Engineering.

 **Sep.
 2014 -- Jun.
 2018** - *Bachelor of Science (B.S.)* <br>
-- Major in Information Management and Information Systems, Huashang College of Guangdong University of Finance and Economics, School of Data Science.
+- Major in Information Management and Information Systems, Guangdong University of Finance and Economics, School of Data Science.

 <span class='anchor' id='talks'></span>